David Gowan

-David M. Gowan Sr. is an American politician who currently serves in the Arizona Senate from January 14, 2019, and previously as Speaker of the Arizona House of Representatives for the 2015–2017 legislative session and a Representative for Legislative District 14 from January 14, 2013, to January 9, 2017.
-Gowan served consecutively from January 2009 until January 14, 2013 in the District 30 seat which redistricted into District 14 in 2012.
-In 2013, he was elected Majority Leader of the Republican Party in the House of Representatives.
-In 2015, Gowan was elected to serve as Speaker of the House.
+David M. Gowan Sr. is an American politician currently serving as a member of the Arizona Senate from the 19th district since 2023, having previously represented the 14th district from 2019 to 2023.
+A member of the Republican Party, Gowan served in the Arizona House of Representatives from 2009 to 2017, serving as the House's speaker from 2015 to 2017.

 On October 5, 2015, Gowan announced his candidacy for Arizona's 1st congressional district, but withdrew before the Republican primary.

 Career before politics

 Prior to entering politics, Gowan was a magazine distributor and karate instructor.

 Political career

 Gowan made three unsuccessful bids for elected office before gaining election to the state Legislature.
 He was first elected to the Arizona House of Representatives in 2008, representing Legislative District 30 which encompassed a large part of Southern Arizona, primarily Santa Cruz County, Arizona.
 Between 2009–2010 he served as Vice Chair of the Military Affairs and Public Safety Committee.
 In 2010, he sponsored and introduced the House version of Arizona SB 1070.

 In 2013 he was elected as Majority Leader of the Republican Caucus.

 In late 2013, Gowan was one of a number of Republican lawmakers, represented by the Goldwater Institute who sued Governor Jan Brewer in an attempt to block the state's acceptance of Medicaid expansion under the Patient Protection and Affordable Care Act.
 The Arizona Supreme Court ultimately rejected the suit (originally called Biggs v.
 Cooper and then Biggs v.
 Betlach) in 2017.
 Gowan maneuvered to oust fellow Republican Bob Robson from the chairmanship of the powerful Rules Committee due to Robson's support for Medicaid expansion.

 In the 2015 legislative session he was chosen as Speaker of the Arizona House of Representatives.
 In the internal party race for the position, he defeated J.D.
 Mesnard and Eddie Farnsworth, and became the first state House speaker from southern Arizona in more than 30 years.

 During his tenure as Speaker, Gowan faced controversy including for spending House funds on redecorating.